 There are two main elements of the equity ratio.
 Let’s go over what both mean:

-Total assets: Total assets is the combination of two sources: both debt and equity.
-Hopefully, you can start to see how this reveals how much debt your company has, since assets are a combination of debt and equity.
+Total assets: Total assets is a combination of two sources: debt and equity.
+Hopefully, you can start to see how this reveals how much debt your company has.

 Equity Ratio Examples

 Let’s go through a few equity ratio examples so you can see the equity ratio formula in action.

 One company, the Widget Workshop, has been in business for a while—and has always been very careful with how much debt it takes on.
 That includes things such as how much they’ve spent on their business credit cards as well as how much they’ve borrowed in business loans.

 Therefore, they have $200,000 in total equity and $285,000 in total assets.
 Let’s calculate their equity ratio:

 Equity ratio = Total equity / Total assets

 The Widget Workshop has a ratio of 0.7, or 70:100, or 70%.

 What does this number say about the Widget Workshop?
 The owners of the Widget Workshop are seen as running their business conservatively.
 Because they’ve only taken on $85,000 of debt, relative to the $200,000 they own, they’re likely a solvent company that doesn’t represent a great deal of financial risk.